From USD 75

 Day one: Sea Level to Kherbet Al-Merd

-After that the journey follows through large uninhabited areas, filled with beautiful panoramic vistas.
-The trail starts in a deep valley along old pilgrim routes.
-Then from the mountain which overlooks Jericho and the Dead Sea hikers can view beautiful landscapes below.
-Along the route hikers will meet Bedouins with their camels and sheep.
-At the end of this section of the trail awaits Khirbet al-Mird (Hyrcania in Greek), the mysterious fortress commonly attributed to the Hasmonean leader John Hyrcanus, who is said to have built it toward the end of the second century BC.
+The journey continues through open, uninhabited areas with beautiful, panoramic vistas.
+The trail ascends from a deep valley along old pilgrimige routes to a mountain which overlooks Jericho and the Dead Sea.
+Along the route hikers will meet Bedouins tending their livestock, normally camels and sheep.
+At the end of this section awaits Khirbet al-Mird (Hyrcania in Greek), the mysterious fortress commonly attributed to the Hasmonean leader John Hyrcanus, who is said to have built it towards the end of the second century BC.

 Day 2: Kherbet Al-Merd to Tel al-Qamar